Lexicon

 via Lawvere, type theory

 A family of types indexed by context, where the type of a predicate varies depending on which context is active.
+Meaning is local.
 The word 'best' means something different (has a different type) in a shopping context (user-preference-dependent ranking) than in an inventory context (rank-ordered by turnover rate).
 Fibrations formalize this context-dependence: each context determines a fiber (a type), and reindexing maps specify how data moves between fibers when the context changes.
-In Volume I's argument, fibrations capture the insight that meaning is not fixed but context-sensitive, and that moving a claim from one context to another requires explicit transport — a formal operation that specifies what is preserved and what changes in the translation.
+Moving a claim from one context to another demands explicit transport — a formal operation specifying what is preserved and what changes in the translation.

 Fork Rights